FIND RN to BSN PROGRAMS

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN ILLINOIS

-Latest on Illinois’s Push for 80 Percent BSN by 2021
+Latest on Illinois’s Push for 80 Percent BSN

 The Institute of Medicine’s national initiative to create an RN workforce consisting of 80% RNs with BSN degrees is alive and well in Illinois.
 State Senator Andy Manar introduced Senate Bill 888 in an effort to help meet these guidelines; this bill would allow community colleges across the state to award bachelors’ degrees in nursing.
 Per Manar and other lawmakers, such a transition would make it much simpler for working professionals who live in smaller cities to obtain the education required to obtain a BSN.